deepinv/deepinv/paper/paper.md

 # Perspectives

-DeepInverse is a dynamic and evolving project and this paper is merely a snapshot of ongoing progress.
+DeepInverse is a dynamic and evolving project and this paper is merely a snapshot of ongoing progress (release v0.3.0).
 The community is continuously contributing more methods, such as more realistic physics operators and more advanced training techniques, which reflect the state-of-the-art in imaging with deep learning, aiming to address the needs and interests of researchers and practitioners alike.

 # Acknowledgements